Use Performance Advisor checks to improve model simulation time.

 From the model Analysis menu, select Data Type Design > Fixed-Point Tool.
 Under System under design, click Continue.

-(o).
-Right-click the system in the model hierarchy
+Right-click the system in the model hierarchy and, under

 To improve simulation, verify the number of referenced models in the model.
 If there are two or more referenced models, build the model in parallel if possible.